 3. Understand Building Codes and Zoning

-Your permit may also get denied if the blueprints, designs, materials or other features of your project don’t comply with local zoning and building code regulations.
+Your permit may also get denied if the plans, specifications, materials, or other features of your project don’t comply with local zoning and building code regulations.
 The best way to avoid this issue is to understand the intricacies of the building codes in your city so you can spot potential problems early on and fix any issues before they become a problem.
 Every jurisdiction has unique codes and zoning restrictions, so you’ll need to understand each set of guidelines before beginning the permitting process.

 4. Focus on One Area